Remote Entangling Gates for Spin Qubits in Quantum Dots using a Charge-Sensitive Superconducting Coupler: System and Model

 Our goal is to actuate a remote entangling gate between two exchange-only (EO) spin qubits hosted in gate-defined quantum dots (Fig.~\ref{fig:system_schematic}).
 Each EO qubit encodes its logical state in the spin degree of freedom of a three-electron wavefunction inside of three quantum dots.
 When the qubits idle or undergo single-qubit gate operations, the dots are set to equal chemical potentials (Fig.~\ref{fig:rx_qubit}).
 The logical states then have equal spin projections and charge distributions and correspondingly offer protection from global magnetic and charge fluctuations~\cite{Russ17}.
 Storing information in these states is therefore referred to as the decoherence-free subspace (DFS) encoding.

 Being spin qubits, EO qubits naturally interact via electron-exchange interactions, offering a straightforward mechanism for two-qubit gates between adjacent qubits~\cite{Weinstein23}.
 However, the short range of exchange interactions precludes long-range coupling based on the spin degree of freedom.
 Instead, long-range coupling is more easily realized via the charge degree of freedom.
 Such capacitive coupling requires that the logical states have different charge distributions, which is inconsistent with a DFS encoding.
 During long-range two-qubit gate operations, we therefore adiabatically transition both qubits to the resonant-exchange (RX) regime, where the chemical potential of each qubit's center dot is raised (Fig.~\ref{fig:rx_qubit}).
-The logical states in the RX regime share the spin quantum numbers of their DFS-encoded counterparts.
+The logical states in the RX regime share the spin quantum numbers---total spin $S = 1/2$ and total spin component along the quantization axis $S_z = 1/2$ or $S_z = -1/2$, or any mixture of the two~\cite{Laird10}---with their DFS-encoded counterparts.
 Yet, because the center dot is energetically unfavorable, in the RX regime the charge distribution is shifted towards the outer dots.
 Crucially, the two logical states have distinct charge distributions due to Pauli spin blockade~\cite{Burkard23}, as shown in Fig.~\ref{fig:rx_electron_number}.
 This property of the RX regime, called spin-charge conversion, allows spin qubits to interact with a long-range coupling element via electric fields.

 We use an OCS transmon as the long-range coupling element mediating interactions between the two qubits.
-While an OCS transmon has a circuit structure identical to a Cooper-pair box or a conventional transmon---a Josephson junction in parallel with a capacitor---it possesses an intermediate capacitance---smaller than a transmon, but larger than a Cooper-pair box~\cite{Ristè13, Serniak19}.
+An OCS transmon has a circuit structure identical to that of CPBs and conventional transmons.
+The sensitivity of energy levels to external charge in such circuit structures is determined by the ratio between the inductive energy of the JJ ($E_J$) and the single-electron charging energy of the capacitor ($E_C$).
+Notably, an OCS transmon features an intermediate capacitance---smaller than that of a transmon ($E_J/E_C \gtrsim 50$)~\cite{Koch07}, but larger than that of a CPB ($E_J/E_C \sim 0.1$)~\cite{Bouchiat98, Nakamura99}.
 Its energy levels are therefore sensitive to external charge, but not so sensitive as to be overwhelmed by charge noise.
 Thus, when capactively coupled to two RX qubits, the energy levels of the OCS transmon coupler are conditioned by logical states of both qubits.